L.T. Fisher: Personal life

 Fisher died on May 12, 1909, in the Clara Barton Hospital, Los Angeles.
 He was buried in Rosedale Cemetery in that city.
 Probate of his will revealed that his property (except for his mining stock) was left to E. Agatha Hoskins.
 The mining shares were bequeathed to "my grandchildren (children of Mabel Hoskins Spies)."

-He was active in the Democratic Party.
+Fisher was an active member of the Democratic Party.